Adult Programs, Events & Exhibits

 Craft workshops for adults are being planned.
 Check back for details.

-The Friends of the New Rochelle Public Library hold Big Book Sales throughout the year, from 10:00 am to 4:00 pm in the Library’s Lobby; please visit their page the dates of the Big Book Sales.
+The Friends of the New Rochelle Public Library hold Big Book Sales throughout the year, from 10:00 am to 4:00 pm in the Library’s Lobby.
 The Friends’ Book Store in the Lobby is open on Tuesdays, Thursdays, and Saturdays, from 10:00 am to 4:00 pm.
 The Friends’ popular and highly successful book sales fund the library’s extensive public programs.

 Fund Raising Events